eagle-io/docs/source/topics/views/list/index.rst

 Sort rows in the list by clicking on column headers.

 List rows are temporarily highlighted immedietly following an update.
 Rows will be shown with a *RED* background to indicate active alarms on the Node or one of its contained Nodes.
 Rows with acknowledged alarms will be shown with an *ORANGE* background.
-Rows items will be *GRAY* if the corresponding node configuration has not been finalised (Sources) or the parameter is no longer set or available for collection (Parameters).
+Rows items will be *GREY* if the corresponding node configuration has not been finalised (Sources) or the parameter is no longer set or available for collection (Parameters).

 .. only:: not latex